esync-network/docs/docs/ecredits_ecosystem/tokens.md

 # Coins/Tokens

-The eCredits ecosystem consists of two main tokens/coins on the eSync Network: The native cryptocurrency, eCredits (**ECS**), which is used to pay gas fees and for transactions.
-The reward token eActivity (**ACT**), which can be earned as reward for being active in the Ecosystem.
+The eSync Network Ecosystem contains the following coins and tokens: eCredits (**ECS**) is the native coin of the eSync Network Blockchain, which is used to pay gas fees and for transactions.
+The reward token eActivity (**ACT**), can be earned as reward for being active in the Ecosystem.

 <table>
 <thead>